riccardoperra/pipelineui/README.md

 PipelineUI is entirely built with [Solid](https://github.com/solidjs/solid) and [SolidStart](https://github.com/solidjs/solid-start) with enabled SSR.

+The core features of this project can be summarized in a few points:

+- SolidStart server fns calls for session, workflow retrieval and scratches crud
+- SolidStart mutations and server actions
+- Appwrite OAuth integration with SolidStart api routes
+- Appwrite Database integration with SolidStart server function
+- CodeMirror with LSP via web-worker and linter integration
+- MDX routes for /about pages

-A bref introduction with a list of some core external dependencies that should be listed here for the awesome work.
+A brief introduction with a list of some core external dependencies that should be listed here for the awesome work.

 ### User interface